-Advantages of web hosting from home:
+Advantages of hosting a Website from home

 - Accessibility - Easy to do modifications because you have direct access to all of the files. (no need to FTP).